bbotev01/Coursera_Capstone/README.md

 # Coursera_Capstone
-Applied Data Science Capstone Project Repo
+###Applied Data Science Capstone Project Repo

-## More to come here
+This notebook will be mainly used for the capstone project.